mikesmallhelp/wacat/README.md

 Push the button #1
   1 passed (24.3s)
 ```
-Note that output contains "1 passed" so wacat didn't find any errors in the application.
-Please note also that a default wait time for every page is 5000 milliseconds.
-If you want to change this time use the flag --wait (see later).
+Note: The default wait time for each page is 5000 milliseconds.
+To adjust this wait time, use the --wait flag (see details later).

 ### Detect HTTP errors